diegoreis42/mongo-exercise/README.md

 ## Answers

-If you are my professor where is the answers for the exercises to facilitate your life :)
+If you are my professor, here is the answers for the exercises to make your life easier :)

 ```javascript
 // A